(Note: This blog post underwent small revisions on January 11, March 22, and June 14, 2019.)

-This video may be more about promoting new music than advertising Diet Coke, although the Coke brand must have benefited greatly.
+This video promotes new music as much as it advertises Diet Coke.
 It features a song which was released the following year, titled Crazyman Dance.

 You can find the lyrics to Crazyman Dance online.
 Along with the Diet Coke piece, I’ll include a link to a YouTube audio-only post of this song.